-Think about why you stay loyal to a brand – it’s rarely to do with price, and most often to do with the product or service quality.
+Think about why you stay loyal to a brand – it’s rarely to do with price, and most often to do with trust.
 This is no accident – the most successful brands have certain values which allow them to create an exceptional customer experience, combining a number of elements – logical, physical and emotional.
 This in turn creates a connection with the customers (and their employees), which generates a loyalty to the company and its brand.

 These values are what are embodied within a company’s mission statement.
 And if everyone in your company adheres to these values, you are likely to attract customer loyalty.